Have you ever heard the saying people buy from people they like?

 What are those numbers telling us?
 What should we do with those numbers?
 How should we change because of those numbers?

-If she starts to structure her presentations as helping us understand what those numbers mean and what we can do about it, she will absolutely establish our trust and credibility.
+If she starts to structure her presentations as helping us understand what those numbers mean and what we can do about it, she will absolutely establish credibility in a speech to anyone.
 That’s number 3 — try to solve problems.

 Number 4 is don’t be a know-it-all.